 Salt spray (fog) cabinets – SASSC

-The apparatus for testing consists of a closed testing chamber, where a salted solution (mainly, a solution of 5% sodiumchloride) is atomized by means of a nozzle.
-This produces acorrosive environment of dense saline fog in the chamber so that parts exposedin it are subjected to severely corrosive conditions.
+The equipment consists of a closed working room, where a salt solution (mainly, a solution of 5% sodium chloride) is atomized by means of a nozzle.
+This produces a corrosive salt spray environment, exposing the parts to highly corrosive conditions.

-Tests performed with a standardized 5% solution of NaCL are known as NSS (neutral salt spray).
+The tests performed with a standardized 5% solution of NaCL are known as NSS (neutral salt spray).
 Results are represented generally as testing hours in NSS without appearance of corrosion products (e.g. 720 h in NSS according to ISO9227).
-Other solutions are acetic acid (ASStest) and acetic acid with copperchloride (CASS test), each one chosen for the evaluation ofdecorative coatings, such as electroplated copper-nickel-chromium, electroplatedcopper-nickel or anodized aluminium.
+Other types of tests are Acetic Salt Spray (ASS test) and copper-accelerated acetic acid-salt spray (CASS Test).